Tjeerd in 't Veen

 Buy the Mobile System Design Book.

-Learn about passing system design interviews, making features faster, testing apps more thoroughly, avoiding overengineering, dependency injection without fancy frameworks, writing strong components, and more!
+Learn about passing system design interviews, delivering features faster, testing apps more thoroughly, avoiding overengineering, dependency injection without fancy frameworks, writing strong components, and more!

 Suited for mobile engineers of all mobile platforms.